ricardobcl/Dotted-Version-Vectors/README.md

 ![Dotted Version Vector Set][DVVSet 1]

-We have a compact representation like approach VV with SI #2, while preserving sufficient per value causality information to infer that *v1* could be discard, since in the 3rd write already knows the causal information associated with *v1*.
+We have a compact representation like the approach based on VV with SI #2, while preserving sufficient per value causality information to infer that *v1* could be discard, since it can detect that the 3rd write already knows the causal information associated with *v1*, and thus can replace it.

 #### The Anonymous List (AL)